WcRnm/eliot-static/content/camp/2023/cae23.md

 ## Calling All Artists!

 Are you interested in presenting a workshop at a future Creative Arts Eliot?
-If so, you can find more information at this link: Workshop Presenter Information.
-If you're ready to apply, please complete the application found at this link: <doc id="cae_presenter_application">Workshop Presenter Application</doc>
+If so, you can find more information at this link: <span id="doc.cae.presenter-info">Workshop Presenter Information</span>.
+If you're ready to apply, please complete the application found at this link: <span id="link.cae.presenter-application">Workshop Presenter Application</span>

 ## Additional Activities